MTA Logo

 MTA (Metropolitan Transportation Authority) Logo History

 This organization was created to regulate road and transportation facilities and to ease the control of the flow of passenger automotive and railway equipment for suburban directions.
-It helps maintain all transportation routes located in the state of New York and the surrounding regions and assists in monitoring the condition of the vehicle fleet.
+It helps maintain all transportation routes in New York and the surrounding regions and assists in monitoring the condition of the vehicle fleet.
 Under its jurisdiction are the subway, tunnels, and several toll bridges.

-The idea for establishing the corporation was proposed by Governor Nelson Rockefeller, and it was expanded at the initiative of John N. Dempsey.
+Governor Nelson Rockefeller proposed establishing the corporation, and it was expanded at the initiative of John N. Dempsey.
 Naturally, the MTA logo is uniform across all branches, subsidiaries, and technical parks.
-The company also pays significant attention to advertising, so its emblem is adapted to the requirements of modern digital technologies: it’s flat, minimalist, and easily scalable.
+The company also pays significant attention to advertising, so its emblem is adapted to modern digital technologies: it’s flat, minimalist, and easily scalable.

 What is MTA (Metropolitan Transportation Authority)?

 MTA (Metropolitan Transportation Authority) is an organization that manages traffic flow and passenger transport on roads and railways in the state of New York and several nearby territories.
 It is the largest structure in the field of public passenger transport in North America.
 Under its control are roads, bridges, tunnels, and the subway.
-The corporation was established in 1965 with its headquarters in New York City and was expanded in 1967.
+The corporation was established in 1965, with its headquarters in New York City, and expanded in 1967.

 1967 – 1979